brian-carroll/elm-compiler/README.md

 - Elm names are prefixed with `x_`, so that the Elm name `model` becomes the C name `x_model`.
 This is to help ensure that any compiler-generated names can't clash with user-defined names.
 The JS code generator achieves the same thing by prefixing compiler-generated names with an underscore, but that approach is more dangerous in C. There are a lot of hidden magic symbols that begin with underscores.
 - Macros like `A1`, `A2`, `A3` are used for function application, just like in the JavaScript code generator.
 These are C preprocessor macros defined in the [C implementation of the Elm core libraries](https://github.com/brian-carroll/elm_c_wasm/blob/fa096c3516fafdcc88c2047744dc686e05cd3cd2/src/kernel/utils.h)
 - Macros like `NEW_RECORD` and `NEW_CLOSURE` handle memory allocation.
 They also handle the case where the GC runs out of heap space.
 In that case all functions return early, just like an "exception".
 We then do a GC and try again.
 (See [GC docs](https://github.com/brian-carroll/elm_c_wasm/blob/fa096c3516fafdcc88c2047744dc686e05cd3cd2/docs/gc.md))

+## Architecture Challenges

+I decided to restrict myself to only touching the code-generation part of the compiler, and leaving everything else alone as much as possible.
+There are only a few minor changes to the command-line interface so that you can specify whether you want to generate JS or C output files.

+The main drawback is that the code generator does not have access to Elm type information.
+All the type annotations in the AST are dropped at an earlier stage in the compiler pipeline.

+### Ambiguity between Int and Float at JS/Wasm interface

+When a message from the Elm runtime to the Wasm module contains a number, the wrapper needs to convert it from a JS `number` to the byte-level representation of either an Int or a Float.
+To choose the right one, the code generator would need to know which app Msg constructor parameters are Int and which are Float.
+But it doesn't.

+The current workaround is to guess that a round number is always an Int!
+But that is quite unreliable, and a mistake could result in programs silently processing corrupted data.

+However, apps that never use a Float in any Msg constructor are safe.
+Neither the TODO MVC example nor the Elm SPA Example use Floats in messages, so they cannot suffer from this issue.

+### Ambiguity de-structuring Cons, Tuple and Custom

+The AST used in the code generator makes no distinction between accessing the head of a list, and accessing the first parameter of a Tuple or Custom type.
+This is OK in JavaScript because the same object shape is used for all three.

+But in my Wasm implementation, Cons and Tuple use smaller, more optimised structures than Custom types.
+So I can't use the same code to access the data inside them.
+Instead I generate code that detects the type at runtime, and then accesses it in the appropriate way for the detected type.
+This is slower than it needs to be.

+The other possible workaround would be to use the same memory layout for all of these structures.
+But that would make Cons and Tuple2 33% bigger, wasting space.
+This would impact performance by reducing the amount of useful data that can fit in CPU cache.

+Having type information in the AST would allow me to generate the most optimal code.

+### Time module

+The WebAssembly code uses 32-bit values for the Elm Int type.
+It could use 64-bit integers but that would prevent using a fairly basic optimisation called "unboxing" in the future.

+Elm's Json.Decode.int function only allows integers in the 32-bit range.
+The Bitwise module uses 32-bit integers.
+But the Time module uses Int values that are around 42 bits.

+&nbsp;